Knowledge is only a rumour until it is in the muscle – Huli Wigmen

 It is so easy to like a page or retweet a tweet to make ourselves look moral and socially aware.
 It takes no effort at all.
 It is much more time consuming and emotionally difficult to write letters or visit people in detention centres.
 I have a friend who does this.
 She is amazing.
 She picks up rubbish on the beach, she campaigns for change socially and politically.
 She lights the fire by living a good life.
 She is a leader.
 She is authentic and makes the world a better place with every action she takes.
 She is refreshing.

 But, it is not easy to be as brave and committed as my friend.
-We have a powerful need to belong not least of all because social exclusion throughout history has led to disastrous consequences so it is difficult to question social norms for change (not just for a laugh like these odd social norms).
+We have a powerful need to belong not least of all because social exclusion throughout history has led to disastrous consequences so it is difficult to question social norms for change.
 To question authority and ask: Why are people being detained indefinitely when they haven’t done anything wrong?
 And to bear witness, well that takes courage.

 We also have a powerful need not to lose our jobs so that we can pay our bills so we behave differently at work.
 Often we don’t even acknowledge that we have kids ‘cos it might impact how people see us, less committed.
 In fact, most jobs doesn’t recognise that kids come out of school at 3.30pm and make their parents work until 6pm.
 Completely nuts.